hasura/graphql-engine/rfcs/lsp-rename-symbol.md

 ### 3. User Interaction

 - In VSCode, trigger the rename symbol operation through the UI or a keyboard shortcut.
 [Image](https://drive.google.com/file/d/1v3VHN0onlqn1GDKWJQCbNxaQ0O2SHh-P/view?usp=sharing)
-- Ensure the extension registers for and handles the textDocument/rename request appropriately to facilitate the rename operation seamlessly.
+- Ensure the extension registers for and handles the `textDocument/rename` request appropriately to facilitate the rename operation seamlessly.

 ### Examples

-- Simple example: Rename `DataConnectorLink.definition.name`.
+- **Simple example**: Rename `DataConnectorLink.definition.name`.
 All references of this symbol should be renamed across all `Models`, `ObjectType`, `ObjectBooleanExpressionType` etc.

 ```
 kind: DataConnectorLink